-- the group board reviews and considers any major problem which may have occurred and assesses how the risks have changed in the period under review; - there is a group-wide policy governing appraisal and approval of capital expenditure and asset disposals; - to underpin the effectiveness of controls, it is the group's policy to recruit management and staff of high calibre, integrity and appropriate disciplines.
+- as part of the regular monitoring and review, the group executive directors hold regular meetings with the management of the subsidiary companies at which reports covering such areas as forecasts, business development, strategic planning, risk exposure and performance against budget, are presented and discussed.
+These are then reported to the group board, on a quarterly basis; - the group board reviews and considers any major problem which may have occurred and assesses how the risks have changed in the period under review; - there is a group-wide policy governing appraisal and approval of capital expenditure and asset disposals; - to underpin the effectiveness of controls, it is the group's policy to recruit management and staff of high calibre, integrity and appropriate disciplines.
 High standards of integrity, business ethics and compliance with laws, regulations and internal policies are demanded from staff at all levels; - the audit committee keeps under review the effectiveness of the system of internal control and reports its conclusions to the full board; - the board also conducts an assessment of the effectiveness of the internal control system.
 This assessment consists of a review of all the significant areas of internal control, including risk assessment, the control environment, control activities, information and communication, and monitoring.